Sharrnah/whispering/documentation/plugin-creation.md

 The _optional_ methods `on_enable` and `on_disable` are called when the plugin is enabled or disabled.

+The _optional_ method `stt_intermediate` is only called when a live transcription result is available.
+Make sure to use the `stt` function for final results.

 ## Helper methods

 The `Base` class provides some helper methods to make it easier to write plugins.